 Some decisions are more important than others.
 Personally I have recommended and tried to use the Ben Franklin method (weighing the pros and cons) when confronted with a serious decision.
 Chip and Dan Heath have found serious limitations with this standard method, especially for the more important decisions.
-Studies show that process is more critical than analytical (with methods such as the Ben Franklin method) by a factor of 6.
+Studies show that process is more critical than analytical (such as the Ben Franklin method) by a factor of 6.

 That got my attention.
 The following is a short form of what they suggest is a better way.